JGCRI/gcamlandc/README.md

 NOTE - any change in XML structure from the configuration present in GCAMv7 may result in issues with matching historical to modern land allocation

+64-bit version of Java

+R packages:
+hector v3 or higher
+data.table
+tidyr
+dplyr
+zoo

+an empty folder called "data"

+carefully check:
+	1) all file paths in run_land_calc.R AND gcam_utils.R
+	2) all output names (ie., scenaro_name at the end of run_land_calc.R)
+	3) input files for correct implementation of land protection;
+pic_hist_base_DB should be used for output without protected lands (protected) pic_hist_SSP1_DB should be used for output without protected lands (reference)